26 Sep 2019 · 28 Sep 2019

 If we want to see Christ take root in these cultures and for his church to grow and thrive, we will need to learn how to communicate with people who think very differently.
 This is not simply a case of adopting a new fashionable communication technique, but of learning to orientate ourselves to a different way of thinking altogether.

-The 2019 European Orality Consultation ‘Back to Orality: Embodying Jesus in post-textual Europe’, held from 26-28 September in Oxford (UK), seeks to draw academics, church leaders, and people from the mission community to learn how to embody the love and message of Christ in primarily oral communities.
-Alongside presentations from experts in the field, there will be ample time for discussion, questions, and sharing experiences.
+The 2019 European Orality Consultation ‘Back to Orality: Embodying Jesus in post-textual Europe’, held from 26-28 September in Oxford (UK), sought to draw academics, church leaders, and people from the mission community to learn how to embody the love and message of Christ in primarily oral communities.
+Alongside presentations from experts in the field, there was ample time for discussion, questions, and sharing experiences.

 Europe is increasingly a post-textual society and we need to learn together how to bear witness to Christ in this changing world.